Blog > Basics

 • Committing any other offence that isn't specifically mentioned within the direct free kick rules, if play is forced to be stopped and a player is cautioned or sent off

 Goalkeepers also have a special set of rules relating to their conduct that it's important to note here.
 Indirect free kicks are given against goalkeepers if they touch the ball with their hands after having released it from possession, or before it has touched another player.
-They are also penalised if they touch the ball after it has been deliberately kicked to them by a teammate, or if they have used their hands after receiving it directly from a throw-in by a teammate.

 This brings us to an important point regarding the implementation of the free kick rules in football.